Nagulapalem

-Nagulaplem is a village in Parchur Mandal in Prakasam district in the state of Andhra Pradesh, India.
+Nagulaplem is a village in Parchur Mandal in Bapatla district in the state of Andhra Pradesh, India.
 This village is situated at a distance of 42 km south of Guntur on old national highway between Guntur and Ongole.
 This village is famous for Putta which is close to Parchur.
 Devotees living vicinity visits this temple and offer their prayers to Lord Subramanyeswara and Lord Anjaneya.
 This village boasts of a good primary school education system in the region, producing scholars in the region since the 1950s, which led to the all round development in the village with the current generation in prominent positions all through the world.
 One of the earliest English medium schools in the region has been opened in the 1980s, where the MSFS (missionaries of Saint Francis De Sales) opened a school in this village.
 This village, is among the well planned villages in the area, with a pond running almost through the length of the village, giving it a cooler breeze even during the hot Indian summer.